Trustees & CEO

 Nic Danson

-Nic Danson works in Human Resources, having previously worked in the charity sector supporting disadvantaged groups to overcome structural inequalities.
+Nic works in Human Resources, having previously worked in the charity sector supporting disadvantaged groups to overcome structural inequalities.
 In 2018, she also held an Executive Officer position to support the Welsh Women’s Aid CEO role.

 Nic is a parent governor for her local primary and comprehensive schools and she is passionate about supporting women impacted by VAWG and tackling gender inequality.